 This gene encodes a histone methyltransferase which regulates histone methylation, gene silencing, and transcriptional repression.
 This gene has been identified as a target for treatment in Huntington Disease, given that gene silencing and transcription dysfunction likely play a role in the disease pathogenesis.
 Alternatively spliced transcript variants of this gene have been described.[provided by RefSeq, Jun 2011]

 GeneCards Summary for SETDB1 Gene

 SETDB1 (SET Domain, Bifurcated 1) is a Protein Coding gene.
-Diseases associated with SETDB1 include huntington disease.
-Among its related pathways are Chromatin Regulation / Acetylation and Noncanonical Wnt signaling pathway.
+Diseases associated with SETDB1 include dracunculiasis and huntington disease.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and Chromatin organization.
 GO annotations related to this gene include histone-lysine N-methyltransferase activity.
 An important paralog of this gene is EHMT1.